 Traditional retail stores are expensive and aren’t always possible for start-ups.
 However, a pop-up store provides you with a temporary storefront that’s about 80 percent cheaper than leasing or purchasing a traditional store.
 Plus, you’re not limited to one location.
 You can take your business on the go next month without the confinement of four walls.

 You’re always looking for the next best thing that will boost your business to the next level.
 A pop-up shop allows you to do just that as you test new revenue and marketing streams to launch products.
 As you test the waters with a temporary store front, there’s little risk involved due to the affordability of the shops, allowing you to make an informed decision based off of the results.

 Leverage sale cycles to sell more merchandise with a pop-up shop during the holidays or take your business on the go to attend local events.
 By strategically picking an event or holiday and the right location, you have the potential to harness the customer shopping craze to maximize your profits.

 Tap into Creative Marketing

-Once you’ve decided when and where to setup you pop-up shop, don’t forget to use your Ecwid resources to help you bridge your online sales to in-person sales.
+Once you’ve decided when and where to set up your pop-up shop, don’t forget to use your Ecwid resources to help you bridge your online sales to in-person sales.
 Ecwid’s mobile app can turn your phone into a mobile point-of-sale system that synchronizes your transactions with your online store so that you always know how much product you have in stock.
-Not only can you accept cash payment, but you can also use the PayPal Here card reader (for US merchants), or iZettle’s PIN and Chip card reader in 10 countries across Europe and South America.
+Not only can you accept cash payment, but you can also use the PayPal Here card reader (for US and UK merchants).

 Stay up to date!